Vatras/povocop/README.md

 [x] input data - computation config
-[x] input data having add methods, delete all and browsing all already created [x] add separate tab for browsing and adding new data [] input data and config given to clients
+[x] input data having add methods, delete all and browsing all already created [x] add separate tab for browsing and adding new data [x] input data and config given to clients
+[x]  every post make to .ajax() to encode it
-[] securing management and results enpoints with JWT [] implement loading bar to wait on inputdata to be saved to db [] getting input data (not assigned) from DB and send it to users [] result browsing and sorting it by inputData_id
+[x] implement loading bar to wait on inputdata to be saved to db [] getting input data (not assigned) from DB and send it to users [] result browsing and sorting it by inputData_id
 [] method in worker to fetch results from db (for genetic alg)